Skip links

 Step 3: Weaving or Knitting (Creating Fabric)

-• Alternatively, Knitting involves interlooping yarns to create stretchable fabric.
+• Alternatively, Knitting: Knitting involves interlooping yarns to create stretchable fabric.

 Step 4: Fabric Processing